bvanderveen/fcs/readme.md

 ## Getting system values

-There are some special values that control the output behavior.
-You can select a UDP destination and port, and specify the values you want to see output.
+There is a special key that allows specifies which values should be sent over UDP.

     {
-      "state.output.destination.ip": "192.168.0.1",
-      "state.output.destination.port": 34231,
       "state.output.values": [ "state.sensor.latitude", "state.sensor.longitude" ]
     }

 For a list of names see `state.h`.
-JSON typed values are not broadcast.
 Each broadcast packet is a 32-bit float representing a value named in `state.output.values`, in corresponding order.